 Now, this is where the automation part comes in.
 You need to automate your sharing on social media with the many tools and programs out there.
 Some are free and some do cost.
 Most, if not all of your content, should be evergreen, which means someone can read it today, a month from today, or six months from today, and it still be valuable.

 And lastly, the personal part.
 This is, again, where we are pulling people in.
 You don’t have to air every single detail of your life, but people want to know the person behind the brand.
 You build relationships based on common interest, so when you’re promoting that newest blog post, you need to tie in a personal story as well, to make it more engaging.

 Now, if I had to guess, you’re probably thinking, “Excuse me?
 How am I supposed to do all this?
 I don’t have a team of people.”
 Well, I don’t either.
 I am a one-woman show.
 That’s where the automation and processes come into play.
 There are free tools available to help you automate.
 Not every single tool that I recommend will cost.
 I spend less than $100 a month to automate different things in my business, and that includes even the things I use for my clients, not just content.
 Processes actually allow you to be more creative, because you’re not spending all your time restarting from scratch, month after month, with all your different tasks.

-So, if you are ready to have more freedom, so you can have more free time to be creative, be sure to check out Content to Clients, which is a self-paced online course for business owners like you, who want more clients, and consistent income, and more freedom in your life.
+So, if you are ready to have more freedom, so you can have more free time to be creative, be sure to check out The Better Collective, which is a self-paced online course for business owners like you, who want more clients, and consistent income, and more freedom in your life.
 So, if you have any questions about content creation and your business, I’d love for you to reach out on Instagram.
 Shoot me a DM @JessCreatives, and I will see you all next week.